therealnoof/terraform-aws-sslo/README.md

 You will need a BYOL SSLO key/license to properly spin this up.
 This is hardcoded in the f5_onboard.tmpl

+User=admin Password=f5Twister! , this is configured for demo/dev enviroments only, it is recommend that you use a secrets manager like Secrets or Vault

 Prereqs:

 1. Terraform >= v.0.14.5